g33kidd/listn2this/NOTES.md

 ## TODO!

+- compact sharing box
+- figure out how to play tracks and control or show different iFrames
 - moderator accounts, to delete things that either don't belong or other mod stuff
 - genres and stuff
 - get the track title from the link with JS or something.